apigee/trireme/README.md

 With the combination of the built-in crypto support in Java, plus Bouncy Castle, crypto support can be fairly complete.

-Like TLS, certain features (Sign/Verify in particular) only work if the "noderunner-crypto" module and its dependencies are in the class path.
+Like TLS, certain features (Sign/Verify in particular) only work if the "trireme-crypto" module and its dependencies are in the class path.
 If they are not present then these methods will throw an exception.

 The following crypto features
-work the same way in Noderunner as they do in standard Node.js:
+work the same way in Trireme as they do in standard Node.js:

 * Random bytes
 * Hash